All Episodes

 One other note on Ted Cruz I meant to bring up.

-RN RNC officials agree that Ted Cruz was not being gracious last night and didn't have so nice things to say.
+RNC officials agree that Ted Cruz was not being gracious last night and didn't have some nice things to say.

-Sarah Palin, who helped launch his career, I mean Ted Cruz himself once said if it wasn't for Sarah Palin, he didn't think that he would have won the race that he won in the in the primary uh down in Texas.
+Sarah Palin, who helped launch his career, I mean, Ted Cruz himself once said if it wasn't for Sarah Palin, he didn't think that he would have won the race that he won in the primary down in Texas.

-She said Cruz's broken pledge to support the will of the people tonight was one of the those career-ending read my lips moments.
+She said, Cruz's broken pledge to support the will of the people tonight was one of those career-ending read-my-lips moments.

 Rudy Giuliani ripped Bill Clinton as a predator president.